 Change creates anxiety and fear within individuals and groups.
 Let us recognize that in the last 5 years creating Mennonite Church USA by integrating the Mennonite Church and the General Conference Mennonite Church has produced anxiety and fear in our constituency.
-Simultaneously, in the Harrisonburg area, major agencies of the church were experiencing significant CEO leadership transitions: Mennonite Media Ministries (1998 CEO), Virginia Mennonite Retirement Community (1999 CEO), Eastern Mennonite Seminary (1999 academic dean) Virginia

-Mennonite Board of Missions (2002 president), Eastern Mennonite High School (2003 principal), and Eastern Mennonite University (2003 president).
+Simultaneously, in the Harrisonburg area, major agencies of the church were experiencing significant CEO leadership transitions: Mennonite Media Ministries (1998 CEO), Virginia Mennonite Retirement Community (1999 CEO), Eastern Mennonite Seminary (1999 academic dean) Virginia Mennonite Board of Missions (2002 president), Eastern Mennonite High School (2003 principal), and Eastern Mennonite University (2003 president).
 These leadership personnel changes contributed to uncertainty in "who is leading the church."
 Fear and anxiety limit people from taking risks and seeking constructive change.
 People cling to the known rather than venture into the unknown.

 When information went into the community that Broad Street was allowing a covenantal ceremony for a same gender couple anxiety raced through the community.
 The cohesiveness of Virginia Conference following the discernment concerning MC USA was strained.
 There was fear that more congregations would leave VMC.
-In the MC USA discussions, uneasy leaders who feared acceptance of homosexual practice in MC USA were given reassurances that the homosexual problem was resolved.
+In the MC USA discussions, uneasy leaders who feared acceptance of homosexual practice in MC USA were given reas-

+LEADERSHIP HANDBOOK FOR CONGREGATIONS, DISTRICTS, AND CREDENTIALED LEADERS IN VIRGINIA MENNONITE CONFERENCE Revised: September 2015 Page 101 of 110 surances that the homosexual problem was resolved.
 Broad Street became the test case for VMC concerning their resolve to uphold the denominational position.